Henry Tucker (1793 – 26 August 1850) was a Royal Navy officer and the first Colonial Storekeeper for the newly

 - 3 Camp Ovens.

 In late 1843 Willoughby Shortland, the Colonial Secretary of New Zealand deemed the position of Colonial Storekeeper as unnecessary, cancelling the position.
-This was an unpopular move and caused some controversy in the new Colony and was questioned by the newspapers of the day as a very apparent case of nepotism.
+This was an unpopular move and caused some controversy in the new Colony and was questioned by the newspapers of the day as an apparent case of nepotism.
 Tucker was a popular individual in the community and especially in the light that as soon as he was made redundant, a Mr Leach was appointed, under a different job title to the office of Colonial Storekeeper.
 The duties of the Colonial Storekeeper were in time assumed by the Superintendent of Public Works.
 No longer Colonial Storekeeper Tucker remained in Government service first as the Chief Clerk Audit from 17 Feb 1844, and on 24 July 1844, Tucker was appointed as the Chief Clerk, Governor’s private affairs.

 On 8 August 1846, it was announced in the nation’s newspapers that Tucker was to be released from Government service.
 The newspaper articles of the time assessed that Tucker was a well-respected public servant, and there was some disappointment that he was released from public service.